 We have in the past, and may in future, become involved in disputes with various parties relating to the acquisition of land use rights, the development and sale of our properties or other aspects of our business and operations.
 These disputes may lead to legal or other proceedings and may result in substantial costs and diversion of resources and management's attention.
-For example, our acquisition and development of a site in Zhengzhou in 2004 was delayed because the vendor failed to transfer the land use rights to us as agreed under our contract, despite a deposit we paid.
-We brought legal proceedings against the vendor to enforce our rights, which were finally determined in our favor in November 2006.
 Disputes and legal and other proceedings may require substantial time and expense to resolve, which could divert valuable resources, such as management time and working capital, delay our planned projects and increase our costs.
 Third parties that are found liable to us may not have the resources to compensate us for our incurred costs and damages.
 We could also be required to pay significant costs and damages if we do not prevail in any such disputes or proceedings.
 In addition, we may have disagreements with regulatory bodies in the course of our operations, which may subject us to administrative proceedings and unfavorable decrees that result in pecuniary liabilities and cause delays to our property developments.